vvgomes/blog/_posts/2016-03-18-spring-data.md

 ## The Problem

-As the time goes on and business start to ask more complicated questions, your repository starts to get weird.
-Enhancing our previous example to illustrate that results in the following repository code:
+As time goes by and business start to ask more complicated questions, your repository starts to get weird.
+The following code is an example that illustrates a real world situation I've faced recently:

 {% highlight java %}
 public interface CustomerRepository extends CrudRepository<Customer, Integer> {